SopraIt/skus_classifier/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FOLDER, --folder FOLDER
-                        the folder containing the PNG files, default to ./images
+                        the folder containing the image files, default to ./images
   -s SIZE, --size SIZE  the max size in pixels used to normalize the dataset,
-                        default to 64
+                        default to 32
   -m MAX, --max MAX     limit the number of images read from disk, default to
                         unlimited
   -c CUTOFF, --cutoff CUTOFF
-                        a float value indicating the cutoff percentage of the transformations to be applied, default to 1.0 (all transformations, about 200 per image) -b BKG, --bkg BKG     an optional path to an image to be applied as a background before normalization -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
+                        a float value indicating the cutoff percentage of the transformations to be applied, default to 0.5 (about 100 transformations per image) -b BKG, --bkg BKG     an optional path to an image to be applied as a background before normalization -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}